 The applicable individual should describe his or her concern in writing and should include sufficient information to allow the Audit Committee to understand and review the written concern.
 If the applicable individual wishes to remain anonymous, the written communication should clearly indicate this wish for anonymity.
-All concerns should be forwarded to the Chairman of the Audit Committee, in a sealed envelope labelled and delivered as follows:
+All concerns should be forwarded to the Chairman of the Audit Committee, at the address noted above, in a sealed envelope labelled as follows: